zainab-a8/urban-lamp/README.md

 ### Coding Style

-**Prioritize legibility over dogatism.** That said, consistency is nice, so here's a short list of what I've been doing.
+**Prioritize legibility over dogmatism.** That said, consistency is nice, so here's a short list of what I've been doing.

 - Try very hard to stay under 100 characters per line.
 Try less hard to stay under 80.
 - Indent 4 spaces